nbockisch/CSE423/README.md

 Variables cannot be set equal to function calls, such as int x = test().
 Function calls have to be done alone such as test();

 Variable declarations do not fully support other variables within them.
 For instance, int y = 3 + x may or may not work correctly.
 Variable memory location look up is buggy.
 Variables that are passed into functions may also not work.They work sometimes.
 Variable declarations and function calls with all numbers are fully supported.

+There are some potential problems with assembly instructions being duplicated during an else block.
+Potential issues could arise when if/else statements are nested within each other as well.

+If statements should be supported for comparisons like "if (x == 1)" "if (x >= 0)" and so on. if(x) is also handled.
+Complex statements such as "if(x == y + z)" are not likely to be supported, so it is recommended to pull these binary ops out before a conditional statement.

 Checklist of required features for the Parser:
 - [x] Identifiers, variables, functions